Meta Decides to Shut down Threads in Turkey Starting from April 29

 What Option Do the Users Have?

-All the Threads users in Turkey will be notified about the same through an in-app notification before April 29.
-Then they will have the option to either delete their profile completely or deactivate it for the moment.
+All the Threads users in Turkey will be notified about the shutting down through an in-app notification before April 29.
+Then they will have the option to either delete their profile completely or deactivate it for the time being.

-People who choose to deactivate their account can also download their content through the ‘Download Your Information’ tool at any time.
-And it’s completely okay if you don’t want to download.
-Once Threads resumes operations in Turkey again, all your posts will be visible on the platform.
+People who choose to deactivate their account can download their app data through the ‘Download Your Information’ tool at any time.
+However, it’s completely fine if you don’t want to download, as once Threads resumes operations in Turkey, all your posts will be visible on the platform again.

 Threads & Its Controversies

 The EU is quite known for its stringent privacy policies.
-And any time a new app is launched, a mandatory disclosure for the app on iOS has to be submitted.
+For example, any time a new app is launched, a mandatory disclosure for the app on iOS has to be submitted.

 A Brief Timeline of Major Events of Threads